This is a FUN area devoted to anyone who needs the occasional memory aid.

 Check out the categories below (in alphabetical order, of course!).
 Send us an email if you have aids that are missing here or are different or better.
 If you give us permission and we choose to include your memory aid, we’ll give you credit (first name only?).

-COPYRIGHT ISSUES: The materials included are our own and are not copyrighted.
-You may use these mnemonics without a copyright citation, but we would always appreciate a reference to our website so that others can participate in the fun!
-(Citations www.iro.com/mnemonicscentral)
+COPYRIGHT ISSUES: Most of the materials included are our own and are not copyrighted.
+You may use these mnemonics without a copyright citation.
+If we have included copyrighted material, we note the source and remind you to cite the source if you reuse the material.
+Whenever you use IRO's material, we would appreciate a reference to our website so that others can participate in the fun!
+(Citations: www.iro.com)

 What Is a Mnemonic Device Anyway?